20alaamahmoud/Disease-Prediction-from-Medical-Data/README.md

 # Disease-Prediction-from-Medical-Data-CodeAlpha-Intership
-Create a model to predict the likelihood of a disease based on medical data (e.g., symptoms, patient history).
+- Create a model to predict the likelihood of a disease based on medical data (e.g., symptoms, patient history).
 Use datasets with labeled medical records and apply classification algorithms.
+- Download Dataset from Kaggle: https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset